Celebrating Chinese New Year in Malaysia

 The 9th day of the year is marked as the birthday of the Jade Emperor.
 Another significant day of the 15-day celebration is the 14th day- Chap Goh Mei.
 On this day, single women throw mandarins with their phone numbers out into the sea to find their husbands among the ones who collect these oranges on boats.

 People are eagerly waiting for this festival this year.
-As each Chinese year signifies a specific zodiac sign, 2024 is a Year of the Dragon.
+As each Chinese year signifies a specific zodiac sign, 2025 is the Year of the Snake.

 In 2024, the Chinese New Year will be observed with time-honored customs and festivities spanning 15 days, extending to 16 if New Year’s Eve is included.
 The celebratory mood sets in well before the actual dates, starting with the traditional winter cleaning.
 This ritual involves discarding old items, symbolizing the end of the old year and making way for new beginnings.
 Shopping then takes center stage, with families buying new clothes, decorative items, and firecrackers to welcome the new year in style.